sjfleming/HMM/README.md

 ![Simulated biological data](img/levels.png)

 And finally, plotting the raw data points again, this time colored by their hidden state assignments, we see that the HMM has done a great job.
 The simulated data were not generated from a Markov process explicitly.
 The simulation only specified the order of states, and drew their durations from an exponential distrubution.
+There were in fact 28 levels in the simulation, and the HMM finds them all.

 ![Simulated biological data](img/aligned.png)